A mystery in the sky

 Clean power

-Sun and wind make electricity without burning anything β€” no extra gas at all.
+Sun panels and wind turbines make electricity without burning anything β€” so no extra gas at all.
+They're getting cheaper and more common every year.

 🌳